jonnonz1/nz-statute-book/acts/public/1981/new-zealand-railways-corporation-act-1981.md

   (a) advance money to the Corporation; and
   (b) give in respect of any advances made to the Corporation by any other person any guarantee, indemnity or security pursuant to the Public Finance Act 1989,—
 (3) The Minister of Finance may from time to time, on behalf of the Crown, enter into agreements with the Corporation for the purpose of giving full effect to the provisions of this section.
-(4) All money required to be paid by the Minister of Finance under this section (other than subsection (2)(b)) or section 36 shall be paid out of the Consolidated Account or the Loans Account from money appropriated by Parliament for the purpose.
+(4) All money required to be paid by the Minister of Finance under this section (other than subsection (2)(b)) or section 36 shall be paid out of a Crown Bank Account from money appropriated by Parliament for the purpose.

 ### 37A Power to enter into swaps or other financial arrangements
 For the purposes of clarification and the avoidance of doubt, it is hereby declared that the Corporation may, from time to time, if it appears to the Corporation to be necessary or expedient to do so, enter (either directly or through an intermediary) into any arrangement with any person, organisation, or government (in this section referred to as the other party), either within or outside New Zealand, whereby the Corporation undertakes to make payments to, or to the account of, the other party in any currency and the other party undertakes to make payments to, or to the account of, the Corporation in the same or any other currency.

 ### 37B Financial provisions relating to liability of the Crown in respect of Corporation's debt
-All money that is required by the Crown to discharge obligations—that arise under any agreement made between the Crown, the Corporation, and NZ Railways Finance Corporation Limited shall be paid out of the Crown Bank Account by the Minister of Finance or the Treasury without further appropriation than this section.
+All money that is required by the Crown to discharge obligations—that arise under any agreement made between the Crown, the Corporation, and NZ Railways Finance Corporation Limited shall be paid out of a Crown Bank Account by the Minister of Finance or the Treasury without further appropriation than this section.
   (a) to make payments to or on behalf of the Corporation in respect of loans or swap transactions or forward rate agreements raised or entered into by the Corporation; or
   (b) to make payments to or on behalf of NZ Railways Finance Corporation Limited in respect of the issue of redeemable preference shares or convertible notes—